 Turn your air vent on you

 Another tip: If your seat has a personal air vent above, turn it on and blow it on you.
 It’s a myth that airplanes recycle dirty air.
-In fact the filtration systems they use are quite advanced so blowing clean air onto you can actually provide a cone of protection.
+In fact the filtration systems they use are quite advanced so blowing clean air onto your face can actually provide a cone of protection.
 You’ll need to keep your hydration up because it is a dry air.

 The germiest parts of a plane!